DEADLINE FOR STUDENT DESIGN COMPETITION IS MARCH 15

 The RESNA Student Design Competition (SDC) is an annual competition that showcases creative and innovative assistive technology designs that help people with disabilities function more independently.
 Student teams represent a wide variety of disciplines including mechanical, electrical, and biomedical engineering; computer information science; architecture; and physical and occupational therapy.
 Entries are judged on originality, quality of design, and usefulness to persons with disabilities.
 SDC winners have frequently moved on to become leaders in the field of assistive technology.
 Only undergraduate and masters level graduate students currently enrolled in a college or university are eligible to apply.

-- Semi-finalist teams win a trip for two members to travel to the RESNA Annual Conference and a free one-year membership to RESNA.
+- Finalist teams win a trip for two members to travel to the RESNA Annual Conference and a free one-year membership to RESNA.

 - Students showcase their designs to an international audience at the conference, gaining access to contacts and connections to start a career in assistive technology.